peiche/cover/README.md

 If you’re a developer and want to play around with Cover, you’ll find that its default style.css stylesheet is nearly empty.
 This is because while WordPress requires this stylesheet, I prefer to build and compress the theme’s styles using Sass.
-To that end, in the project you’ll find the folder /sass which holds all the components required to compile the real stylesheet located in /css, including Font Awesome and the base styles for the featured post slider.
+To that end, in the project you’ll find the `/sass` folder which holds all the components required to compile the _real_ stylesheet located in the `/css` folder, including Font Awesome and the base styles for the featured post slider.
-(Similarly, the JavaScript used in Cover is compressed, but the uncompressed code is provided in /src for ease of modification.)
+(Similarly, the JavaScript used in Cover is compressed, but the uncompressed code is provided in the `/src` folder for ease of modification.)

 ----